cloudjordan/aws-bootcamp-cruddur-2023/journal/week3.md

 To get started with Amplify, I first added the lirbabry to the list of dependencies in [package.json](../frontend-react-js/package.json) using `npm i aws-amplify --save`.

 Next, I configured the cognito pool in the [frontend app](../frontend-react-js/src/App.js ) by importing the Amplify package and adding the configuration code.
+The application is using environmental variables from my [docker-compose.yml](../docker-compose.yml) file to configure the behavior of the AWS Amplify library.